getzola/zola/docs/content/documentation/content/multilingual.md

 configuration.

 Note: By default, Chinese and Japanese search indexing is not included.
-You can include the support by building `zola` using `cargo build --features search/indexing-ja search/indexing-zh`.
+You can include the support by building `zola` using `cargo build --features search/indexing-ja --features search/indexing-zh`.
 Please also note that, enabling Chinese indexing will increase the binary size by approximately 5 MB while enabling Japanese indexing will increase the binary size by approximately 70 MB due to the incredibly large dictionaries.

 ## Content